Home » Dinner Recipes » S.O.S. (Creamy Hamburger Gravy) +Video

 HOW DO YOU MAKE HAMBURGER GRAVY?

 So all we’re doing here is making a creamy hamburger gravy.
-This is very similar to the way I make my HOMEMADE SAUSAGE GRAVY.
+This is very similar to the way I make my Homemade Sausage Gravy.
 The only difference between this and sausage gravy is we would substitute the ground beef with a spicy pork sausage.
-It’s also somewhat similar to GROUND BEEF STROGANOFF.
+It’s also somewhat similar to Ground Beef Stroganoff.

 WHAT DOES S.O.S.
 STAND FOR?

 I grew up only ever eating this over toast.
 The acronym “S.O.S.” means “Sh** on a Shingle”.
 Yup.
 Really.
 So the “shingle” part is the toast.
 Some folks like it over biscuits but plain ole simple toast is how I like it best.
+In addition, some people also call Creamed Chipped Beef “S.O.S.” but this is how we make it and have for the last 80 plus years.

 S.O.S.
 Creamy Hamburger Gravy recipe from The Country Cook shown closeup served over toast.